omoinjm/cheat-sheets/work/optix/data-hub.md

-# Populate table on data hub
+# Populate Postgres table on data hub

 ### Add Organisation Group into the endpoint table